Results from Amyris Inc. (AMRS) show potential

-A share of Amyris Inc. (NASDAQ:AMRS) closed at $1.90 per share on Friday, up from $1.70 day before.
-While Amyris Inc. has overperformed by 11.76%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AMRS fell by -86.86%, with highs and lows ranging from $16.31 to $1.47, whereas the simple moving average fell by -60.12% in the last 200 days.
+The share price of Amyris Inc. (NASDAQ:AMRS) rose to $3.77 per share on Friday from $3.15.
+While Amyris Inc. has overperformed by 19.68%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AMRS fell by -71.80%, with highs and lows ranging from $16.31 to $1.47, whereas the simple moving average fell by -15.89% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now